 As the iPhone accessories market matures, we’re starting to see more that depart from the usual speakers, case and dock trifecta.
 The UP by Jawbone is both a departure for the company and a fairly new sort of iPhone accessory — one that promises not just more convenient tech, but a better life.
+Read on for our full Jawbone UP review.

 The UP is a wristband that’s meant to track daily life — sleep, diet and activity.
 Designed by Yves Behar, it’s a lovely looking piece of technology, one that will complement any casual look.
 It pairs with a free iPhone app that keeps all that info trackable and easy to read.
 It stays fairly clean of sweat and debris, and is water resistant enough to be worn in the shower.
 It seems like the perfect solution for convenient health and habit tracking.
 Should it find itself on the wishlists of everyone who plans to write a list of New Year’s resolutions this month, then?
 Sadly, probably not.